shipreq/shipreq/TLA+/cheatsheet.md

 # TLC

+- TLCGet("diameter")  = length of the longest behaviour found by TLC so far, globally (equals one in the initial predicate).
 - TLCGet("distinct")  = total number of distinct states found by TLC so far, globally.
-- TLCGet("queue")    = number of states currently in the queue to be checked.
 - TLCGet("duration")  = number of seconds elapsed since model checking began.
-- TLCGet("diameter") = length of the longest behaviour found by TLC so far, globally (equals one in the initial predicate).
+- TLCGet("generated") = the number of states generated
 - TLCGet("level")     = length of the current behaviour (equals zero in the evaluation of the initial predicate).
+- TLCGet("queue")     = number of states currently in the queue to be checked.

 # Templates